Prince8737/TinDog/README.md

 You can check out the live demo of TinDog [here](#insert-live-demo-link).

 ## Features
-- **Swipe Functionality:** Dogs can be swiped left or right based on their profiles, just like Tinder for humans.
-- **Profiles:** Each dog has a detailed profile showcasing their pictures, interests, and a brief description.
 - **Responsive Design:** TinDog is designed to work seamlessly across various devices and screen sizes, ensuring a consistent user experience.
 - **Bootstrap Components:** Bootstrap framework is utilized for responsive layout and styling, providing a modern and visually appealing interface.